 Personal checks are checks that come with your bank account.
 They may accompany a debit/credit card too.
-Personal checks have your bank’s routing number (your bank’s address) and your account number on the bottom so the cashing bank knows how to get the cash.
+Personal checks have your bank’s routing number (your bank’s address) and your account number on the bottom so the cashing bank knows how to get the money.

-Personal checks have the date, the person or company’s name your writing the check to, the payment amount in both number and written format, and your signature.
+Personal checks have the date, the person or company’s name you are writing the check to, the payment amount in both number and written format, and your signature.
 Once you sign a personal check, the recipient can cash it, but make sure only the recipient gets his/her hands on the check because once it’s signed thieves can try to cash it too.